belastingdienst/opr-paas/docs/user-guide/basic-usage.md

 ### Capabilities

-It is possible to easily add certain capabilities to your PAAS through the yaml configuration.
+It is possible to easily add certain capabilities to your Paas through the yaml configuration.
 For each capability you are also able to request a certain quota.

 Example: